oras-project/oras/docs/proposals/formatted-output.md

 ### CI/CD

 Bob is a DevOps engineer.
 He uses the ORAS GitHub Actions [Setup action](https://github.com/oras-project/setup-oras) to install ORAS in his CI/CD workflow.
-He wants to chain multiple ORAS commands in a Shell script to perform multiple operations.
+He wants to chain several ORAS commands in a Shell script to perform multiple operations.

-For example, pull multiple files (layers) from a repository and filter out the file path of its first layer in the standard output, then pass the pulled first layer to the second command `docker import` for further operation.
+For example, pull multiple files (layers) from a repository and filter out the file path of its first layer in the standard output.
+Then, pass the pulled first layer to the second command (`docker import`) to perform further operations.

 ```yaml
 jobs: